Gift-okonta/Bank-Customer-Churn-Analysis-Dashboard/README.md

 Using Power BI, DAX, and Power Query, I built an interactive dashboard that enables stakeholders to quickly answer:

-Who is most likely to churn — and why?
+Who is most likely to churn  and why?

-The goal is to support data-driven customer retention strategies.
+The goal is to support data driven customer retention strategies.

 ## Business Objectives